 Which card should you sign up for?
 Lee Huffman, who writes about travel rewards on his website, Bald Thoughts, says more and more airlines are pricing their awards based on demand.
 As a result, you may not want to go with a co-branded airline credit card unless you’re entirely sure you can find award availability for your dates.

 Instead, you might want to consider a card like the Capital One Venture Rewards Credit Card “because there are no blackout dates when using its rewards,” says Huffman.
 Simply pay for your travel expenses with the card, then you can erase them with your miles at a rate of 1 cent per mile.

-Lagerquist also likes this card because the sign-up bonus is worth $600 (60,000 miles after spending $3,000 in the first 3 months).
+Lagerquist also likes this card because the sign-up bonus is worth up to $1,000 (100,000 bonus miles after spending $20,000 on purchases in the first 12 months, or still earn 50,000 miles after spending $3,000 on purchases in the first 3 months).
 As Huffman said, you also have access to versatile redemption options.